iZettle/api-documentation/finance-api/user-guides/fetch-account-transactions.md

 Fetch account transactions
 ===
-Use the Finance API to fetch transactions or transactions of certain types from a merchant's Zettle liquid account during a specific period.
+Use the Finance API to fetch transactions or transactions of certain types from a merchant's liquid account during a specific period.

-> **Note**: A merchant's Zettle liquid account contains all confirmed transactions that are already paid out or to be paid out to the merchant.
-If you want to check preliminary transactions that are being confirmed with the issuing banks (buyers' banks), you can fetch them from a merchant's Zettle preliminary account.
+> **Note**: A merchant's liquid account contains all confirmed transactions that are already paid out or to be paid out to the merchant.
+If you want to check preliminary transactions that are being confirmed with the issuing banks (buyers' banks), you can fetch them from a merchant's preliminary account.

 <!-- Is there any limit for how old transactions can be fetched? -->